“We cannot embrace our present blessings if our hands are full of past failures.”

 I think you just do.
 You just start.

-Now, I said that you start by offering yourself, but that there is one simple step before that: stepping out.
+Now, I said that you start by offering yourself, but there is a simple step before that: stepping out.

 I’m talking about stepping out from where you’ve settled, or where your church has settled, or where your family has settled, or where your community has settled… and why, why would step out?
 Because God often has a purpose that is far bigger than the places where people often settle.
 There is also a good chance that someone, other than yourself, would benefit from you stepping out in that way.
 Therefore, stepping out into something more than what you have known is an act of love.